Continuous Heart Monitoring Made Simple

 Download the App

-Download the ECG247 app to your mobile phone to get started.
+Download the ECG247 app to a compatible mobile phone to begin the guided setup.

 Start and Follow the Guide icon

-Open the app and follow the on-screen instructions to set up your test.
+Open the app and follow the step-by-step instructions for preparing the monitoring session.

 Apply Sensor and Start Recording icon